-Fish listed as endangered that occur in the Columbia River near the project include the Upper Columbia River spring-run Chinook salmon Evolutionary Significant Unit (ESU) and the Snake River sockeye salmon ESU (Washington DFW, 2022a, 2022b; FWS, 2022c).
-Fish listed as threatened that occur in the Columbia River include the Lower Columbia River, Snake River fall-run, and Snake River spring/summer-run Chinook salmon ESUs; bull trout; the Columbia River chum salmon ESU; the Lower Columbia River coho salmon ESU and the Lower, Middle, and Upper Columbia and Snake River steelhead distinct population segment (DPS) (Washington DFW 2022a, 2019c; FWS, 2022c; NOAA, 2022).
-All the above listed species except for the Lower Columbia River chinook salmon and the Lower Columbia River steelhead may use the Columbia River in the vicinity of the proposed project as a migration route both as adults during their spawning run and as juveniles returning to the ocean.
+Fish federally listed as endangered that occur in the Columbia River near the project include the Upper Columbia River spring-run Chinook salmon Evolutionary Significant Unit (ESU) and the Snake River sockeye salmon ESU (Washington DFW, 2022a; 2022b; FWS, 2022c; NOAA, 2022).
+Fish federally listed as threatened that occur in the Columbia River include the Lower Columbia River, Snake River fall-run, and Snake River spring/summer-run Chinook salmon ESUs; bull trout; the Columbia River chum salmon ESU; the Lower Columbia River coho salmon ESU and the Lower, Middle, and Upper Columbia and Snake River steelhead distinct population segments (DPS) (Washington DFW 2022a; 2022b; FWS, 2022c; NOAA, 2022).

+All the above-listed species except for the Lower Columbia River Chinook salmon and the Lower Columbia River steelhead may use the Columbia River in the vicinity of the proposed project as a migration route both as adults during their spawning runs and as juveniles returning to the ocean.
 The Snake River and Upper Columbia steelhead may never migrate back to the ocean and become resident rainbow trout as well as display overwintering behavior.
-Thus, some of steelhead may be in the river near the proposed project across all life stages (NMFS, 2022).
-Snake River spring/summer Chinook salmon often pass the John Day Dam from mid-April to lake February and hold in the river until late summer (mid-to-late August) before migrating to spawning grounds (NMFS, 2022).
+Thus, some steelhead may be in the river near the proposed project across all life stages (NMFS, 2022).
+Snake River spring/summer Chinook salmon often pass the John Day Dam from mid-April to late February and hold in the river until late summer (mid-to-late August) before migrating to spawning grounds (NMFS, 2022).
 Adult Middle Columbia River steelhead may occupy the Columbia River near the proposed project as early as February and as late as November; in addition, Middle Columbia River steelhead utilize the Klickitat River for spawning from March through June.
 Subsequently, fry emerge from May to July and most fish rear for approximately two years before migrating to the ocean.
-Bull trout in the Columbia River near John Day Dam may exhibit either a resident or adfluvial life history pattern.
+Bull trout in the Columbia River near John Day Dam may exhibit either a resident or adfluvial (i.e., spawn in rivers and rear in lakes and reservoirs) life history pattern.

-Table 3.3.3-2 in section 3.3.3.2 shows the passage timing for listed salmonids at The Dalles Dam and John Day Dam.
-The passage timings for Lower Columbia River Chinook salmon, Columbia River chum salmon, Lower Columbia River coho salmon, and Lower Columbia River steelhead were either not available or data did not extend upstream of Bonneville Dam.
-These four species spawn and rear in the Lower Columbia River (NMFS, 2013) and are part of the Lower Columbia River Recovery Sub-domain, which is part of the larger Willamette/Lower Columbia Recovery Domain.
-Tables 3.3.5-1 through 3.3.5-3 present annual and seasonal (spring through fall) passage counts of salmonids, American shad, and lamprey at John Day Dam since 1990.
+Table 3.3.3-2 (Appendix B) shows the passage timing for listed salmonids at The Dalles Dam and John Day Dam.
+The passage timing for Lower Columbia River Chinook salmon, Columbia River chum salmon, Lower Columbia River coho salmon, and Lower Columbia River steelhead were either not available or data did not extend upstream of Bonneville Dam.
+These four species spawn and rear in the Lower Columbia River (NMFS, 2013) and are part of the Lower Columbia River Recovery sub-domain, which is part of the larger Willamette/Lower Columbia Recovery Domain.
+Tables 3.3.5-1 through 3.3.5-3 (Appendix B) present annual and seasonal (spring through fall) passage counts of salmonids at John Day Dam since 1990.

+Critical Habitat

-Critical Habitat for Fish-Critical habitat is defined as: (1) specific areas within the geographical area occupied by the species at the time of listing that contain physical or biological features essential to conservation of the species and that may require special management considerations or protection; and (2) specific areas outside the geographical area occupied by the species if the agency determines that the area itself is essential for conservation (NMFS, 2022b).
-The Columbia River adjacent to the project is considered critical habitat for each of the above listed salmon and steelhead (table 3.3.5-4).
+Critical habitat is defined as: (1) specific areas within the geographical area occupied by the species at the time of listing that contain physical or biological features essential to conservation of the species and that may require special management considerations or protection; and (2) specific areas outside the geographical area occupied by the species if the agency determines that the area itself is essential for conservation (NMFS, 2022b).
+The Columbia River adjacent to the project is considered critical habitat for each of the above-listed salmon and steelhead (see table 3.3.5-4 in Appendix B).